Two Kooks » ALL RECIPES » Side Dishes » Butternut Squash Noodle Recipe

 Yes.
 According to healthline, butternut squash is an excellent source of provitamin A carotenoids, vitamin C, B vitamins, potassium, magnesium, and manganese.
 It’s low in calories and packed with fiber.

-How can I spiralize my own butternut squash?
+How can I spiralize butternut squash?

 Print Recipe Pin Save Recipe